Tr3yWay996/web/docs/pages/documentation/scripts.md

 Scripts can **prevent extensions from being listed** on the [extension browse list](../browse) if they do not meet **all of the following requirements**:
 - Scripts <u>should never</u> cause conflicts with other extensions respecting these guidelines.
+  - This means extensions are not allowed to overwrite files outside of the scope of their own extensions and must use search-and-replace instead.
 - Scripts must stay <u>within the Pterodactyl instance</u> and not edit anything outside of the panel's webserver folder without user consent.
 - Extensions must undo all of their changes when removing the extension.
 - Updating extensions utilizing scripts must not break their modifications.
 - Scripts should use **environment variables** or [placeholders](?page=documentation/placeholders) for detecting the webserver folder.
+  - [Placeholders](?page=documentation/placeholders) are <u>not available</u> for `update.sh` and `export.sh`.

 **Export scripts are free from (most of) these limitations** as they are specifically made to help the developer automate actions upon export.
 As long as you don't cause permanent damages through export scripts, you should be fine.